AhnGhie/ahnghie.github.io/README.md

-# A collection CS/Programming tutorials and courses from various creators on Youtube
+# A collection CS/Programming tutorials and courses from various creators from Youtube
 ## link here: <https://ahnghie.github.io/>

 ### Language Used: `JavaScript`  `HTML`  `CSS`